Unsustainable Packaging: A Wasteful Epidemic

 After you throw away those bottles, bags, and Styrofoam clamshells, where do they end up?
 Regrettably, most of our plastic waste follows a dangerous route that pollutes the land, air and sea.

 Those conscious about the environment put their plastic recyclables in big blue bins and hope they don’t wind up in landfills.
-But sometimes, even recycling centres become overwhelmed and have to throw out or burn vast amounts of excess recyclables.
+However, sometimes even recycling centres become overwhelmed and have to discard or incinerate vast amounts of excess recyclables.

-Many of our plastic packaging travels worldwide — it swirls in giant ocean garbage patches or collects in Arctic ice and the deepest oceanic trenches.
+Many of our plastic packaging products travel worldwide — they swirl in giant ocean garbage patches or accumulate in Arctic ice and the deepest oceanic trenches.
 The Great Pacific Garbage Patch alone is an enormous vortex of floating plastic trash twice the size of Texas.

 At every stage along its lifecycle, plastic does environmental damage:

-• In Our Oceans: Plastic strangles marine life and gets swallowed by fish, seabirds and whales, causing malnutrition or starvation.
-Broken-down plastics release toxic bisphenols, interfering with aquatic creatures' hormones and breeding cycles.
+- In Our Oceans: Plastic strangles marine life and gets swallowed by fish, seabirds and whales, causing malnutrition or starvation.
+Broken-down plastics release toxic bisphenols, which interfere with the hormones and breeding cycles of aquatic creatures.

-• On Land: Wildlife can get tangled in plastic bags that also smother landscapes and city streets.
+- On land, wildlife can get tangled in plastic bags, which also smother landscapes and city streets.
 Packaging materials leach cancer-causing agents and production chemicals in landfills into soil and groundwater.

-This is what happens to all those seemingly harmless yoghurt cups, shampoo bottles and blister packs we thoughtlessly piled up — they go through a sad disposable life cycle.
-Every piece of plastic ever created still exists somewhere on earth today, wreaking havoc for centuries on end.
+This is what happens to all those seemingly harmless yoghurt cups, shampoo bottles and blister packs we thoughtlessly pile up — they go through a sad, disposable life cycle.
+Every piece of plastic ever created still exists somewhere on Earth today, wreaking havoc for centuries.

 Visualising the Crisis